 Additionally, studies suggest that calorie restriction improves how your body responds to vaccines and immunization.

-Adding on to the scientific reasoning outlined in steps 2a and 2b, intermittent fasting is a valid method as long as you eat a nutritious meal when you’re not in a fasted state.
+Adding on to the scientific reasoning outlined in the sections above, intermittent fasting is a valid method as long as you eat a nutritious meal when you’re not in a fasted state.

 Intermittent fasting allows you to extend your overnight fast, and there are various formats to choose from.
 The easiest to follow is the 16/8 protocol, in which skipping breakfast can elongate your fast to a full 16 hours with minimal effort.